|Node Type||Standard||Large Memory||GPU||Visualization|

 |GPU||N/A||N/A||2x NVidia Tesla V100||1x NVidia Tesla P40|

-The compute nodes are all interconnected with InfiniBand networking, capable of 100 Gb/s throughput.
-In addition to the InfiniBand networking, there is a gigabit Ethernet network that also connects all of the nodes.
+The compute nodes are all interconnected with InfiniBand HDR100 networking, capable of 100 Gb/s throughput.
+In addition to the InfiniBand networking, there is 25 Gb/s ethernet for the login and transfer nodes and a gigabit Ethernet network that connects the remaining nodes.
 This is used for node management and NFS file system access.

 Computing jobs on Great Lakes are managed completely through Slurm.